scottdavidschroederjr/challengerStats/readme.md

 - display itemStats on site
 - allow items to be filtered by Radient, Ornn, Emblem etc
 - add basic augment stats to project now that "ban" has been lifted

+- create cashout table in Cashout page instead of just linking to site
+- create tome chart instead of linking

 guide to unitData export